International Student Handbook

 Visa Extensions

-It is normally only possible to extend your visa if you have failed an element of your course or experienced illness which has delayed your studies.
-If you need to extend your visa, you will need to complete an online application under the student category and obtain a new Confirmation of Acceptance of Studies (CAS) from the International Office stating that you are a registered student.
+It is normally only possible to extend your visa if you have failed an element of your course or experienced an illness which has delayed your studies.
+If you need to extend your visa, you will need to complete an online application under the student category and obtain a new Confirmation of Acceptance of Studies (CAS) from the International Team stating that you are a registered student.

 You can apply online or attend an interview in person in Glasgow.
 You should aim to organise your visa extension within three months of your visa expiring.